 First, however, it’s important to establish some basic facts about sexual harassment that might not be obvious:

 It’s also important to establish that sexual harassment is not just limited to the overtly aggressive or threatening actions that so many of us have seen portrayed in popular films and television shows.
 Rather, it can take on more subtle — but no less pernicious — forms.

 We’ll examine more about this in our next post, exploring the two forms of sexual harassment: “hostile work environment” and “quid pro quo”.

-If you have been victimized by sexual harassment and want to learn more about your options for pursuing justice, consider speaking with a skilled legal professional as soon as possible.
+If you have been victimized by sexual harassment and want to learn more about your options for pursuing justice, consider speaking with one our sexual harassment lawyers as soon as possible.